 - A physical book during my second half of lunch time and in the evening

 - And an audiobook during other miscellaneous times as well – chores, walks, etc.

 Full disclosure, I haven’t formally started training in speed reading yet, but I will be making time for it this year.

 Because I’m a slow reader, I know that an easy way to increase the amount I read without sacrificing comprehension is through speed reading.

 Tim Ferriss has a blog post all about it that I plan on referencing.
 Why his system over someone else’s?
 Simply put, I love his work and trust that the instructions he put together will prove useful.

 If you’re interested in my progress with speed reading, let me know in the comments or by emailing me and I’d be happy to update this post along the way with my results.

 When it comes down to how to read more books faster, I believe speed reading is the way to do it.

 *Update 7/17: This works!
 I’ve been following this practice for seven+ months now and can say that I’ve seen a real improvement in my reading speed.
 Plus, my comprehension hasn’t diminished at all.
 As far as words per minute (WPM) go, in January my WPM was 248.
 When I last tested it in April it had increased to 392 WPM.
 I haven’t tested it again since April, but feel like my speed has continued to improve.

 If you’re unsure if speed reading is worth the effort, it is.
-Practice twice a month for at least a year.
+Practice twice a month for three to six months.
 You will see results.